 If you are interested in developing an EEA at BUSM, see Procedures for Approval of EEAs.

-You must be in good academic standing in order to sign up for one of the classes below, and you must continue to be in good academic standing as the semester progresses.
-You are encouraged to meet with a dean in the Office of Student Affairs if there are questions regarding your academic status and suitability to undertake a class.
+Students must be in good academic standing in order to undertake an EEA, and they must continue to be in good academic standing throughout the length of the class.
+Students are encouraged to meet with a dean in the Student Affairs Office if there are questions regarding their academic status and suitability for participation.

 All classes are listed below.
 Each has a specific person who handles sign up.
 Contact this person directly to enroll.

 - The Healer’s Art

 - Narrative Medicine Workshop